lap14tclc2/cloud-developer-capstion/README.md

 - Filter By Name </br>
 - Toggle the Order By Timestamp </br>

+Note:
-Note: Before test these features, please add more Todo Item for easy testing them.
+- Before test these features, please add more Todo Item for easy testing them. </br>
+- Check the screenshots as examples

 GIT REPO: https://github.com/lap14tclc2/cloud-developer-capstion <br />